sorted01/Filametrix/README.md

 - 1x SB (hotend name) cutting Printhead back
 - 1x SB (hotend name) cutting Printhead front
 - 1x SB Main body Cutting with ECAS (or with sensor)
+- 1x SB motor plate (as Stealthburner has seen a small update the newest plate does not fit anymore.
+So please use the one from this git)
 - 1x SB latch ECAS
 - 1x Cutting arm
 - 1x Knife holder